Herbal & Flower Teas

 - Pour and enjoy.
 The leaves can be re-steeped until the flavour fades.

-If using fresh lemongrass and pandan: Chop about 2 tablespoons of each, simmer in 3 bowls of water for 10 minutes, and store any extra in the fridge.
+If using fresh lemongrass and pandan: Chop about 2 tablespoons of each, simmer in 900 ml of water for 10 minutes, and store any extra in the fridge.

 This tea is equally good served cold — make a larger batch and chill it for a refreshing summer drink.
 Adding two slices of fresh lemon when steeping gives a lovely brightness.
 For those dealing with a gassy stomach, drink a warm cup after each meal for a few days running.